-As of October 31, 2011, we have issued 5,490,485 shares of our outstanding common stock in reliance on Rule 701 as a result of exercises of stock options and stock awards.
+As of September 30, 2011, 5,349,619 shares of our outstanding common stock had been issued in reliance on Rule 701 as a result of exercises of stock options and stock awards.
 These shares will be eligible for resale in reliance on this rule upon expiration of the applicable lockup agreements.